Close Menu

 Burr owns a $2.3 million home in Los Feliz, one of LA’s hottest neighborhoods.
 Los Feliz property values have jumped 45% in the past five years, making his purchase a smart investment beyond just having a place to live.

-Entertainment industry professionals often diversify into real estate because it provides stable returns and tax advantages.
+Many entertainers invest in real estate for stable returns and tax breaks.
 California’s high income taxes make property ownership particularly valuable for offsetting entertainment earnings that get taxed at the highest rates.

 Smart entertainers also invest in index funds, bonds, and retirement accounts to protect their wealth long-term.
 While Burr keeps his investment details private, financial advisors typically recommend entertainers save 20-30% of peak earnings for post-career security.